Juneteenth Downeast

 This is an opportunity for Black people to reframe a traumatic history with the sea by having access to 'how to sail’ and ‘how to kayak’ courses that will introduce participants to ongoing programs available in the area.
 Weekend on the Water aims to build opportunities for Black people and other people of color to engage and explore together in the outdoors and Activities have included camping at Lamoine State Park, kayaking, canoeing, sailing, hiking, fishing, and swimming.
 Admission is free and spaces are limited.

-MDI Racial Equity Working Group, Downeast Diversity, YWCA MDI, Healthy Acadia, and College of the Atlantic were honored to organize our first Juneteenth Commemoration event on Saturday, June 19, 2021, in Bar Harbor.
+MDI Racial Equity Working Group, Downeast Diversity, YWCA MDI, Healthy Acadia, and College of the Atlantic were honored to organize the first Juneteenth Commemoration event on Saturday, June 19, 2021, in Bar Harbor.
 The 2021 Juneteenth Commemoration featured musical performances by, Hawk Henries, Rodney Mashia, Mount Desert Island Chorus, Pihcintu Chorus, with a surprise appearance by Yo-Yo Ma.
 Guest speakers included Alyne Cistone, Theresa Daniels-Hemphill, and Charlie Parker.

-Subsequent events have been held at Knowlton Park in Ellsworth and featured an incredible line-up of performers and speakers, delicious eats from Maine restaurants and food vendors, and a number of community organizations providing information about local resources.
+Through 2025, annual Commemorations were held at Knowlton Park in Ellsworth and featured an incredible line-up of performers and speakers, delicious eats from Maine restaurants and food vendors, and a number of community organizations providing information about local resources.

 An array of Maine artists and speakers have joined in to share amazing music and voices, to celebrate the rich culture of African Americans, to commemorate the ending of slavery, to honor the dedication and sacrifices of so many in the struggle for racial justice, and to raise awareness about Juneteenth and the critical ongoing work to tackle racism and advance racial equity.